North and East of First Principal Meridian: Exclusions

 Two military reserves ceded by the Treaty of Greenville of twelve miles square, and two miles square had previously been surveyed, and were not included in the survey.
 A number of tracts that Native Americans had gained by treaty or Congressional action had also previously been indiscriminately surveyed.
 At the time Michigan was admitted as a state, the northern boundary of Ohio was moved a few miles further north.
 These lands between the old and new boundary, called the Toledo Strip, retained their original Michigan Survey based on the Michigan Meridian and baseline.

 Land Sales

 The Act of March 3, 1819 established the Piqua Land District, with a Land Office in that town for sale of lands in this survey within 48 mi of the state of Indiana.
 For lands in this survey more than 48 mi from Indiana, a land office and land district were established at Delaware.
 The Piqua office was moved to ”Wapaughkoneta“, then, on March 3, 1835, to Lima, and finally, on March 3, 1843, to a consolidated land district at Upper Sandusky.
-Sales were also conducted from the nation’s capital at the General Land Office.
+Sales were also conducted from the nation’s capital at the United States General Land Office.
 Local offices were eventually closed.
 The State of Ohio also eventually sold lands granted to them by the federal government, such as section 16 of each township, and the Maumee Road Lands.